zmengesha/experiment_template/readme.md

 ```
     python submiterator.py reformat my-first-experiment
 ```

-which will generate a set of `.tsv` files.
+which will generate a set of `.tsv` files giving results by trials and subjects.

-# Moving On
+# Beyond this Tutorial

 Here are some notes for running experiments beyond this tutorial.